Entertain with Timeless Teak

 First of all, teak is a tropical hardwood known for its durability and strength.
 It also contains natural oils that make it extremely weather-resistant.

 That means it can withstand rain, wind, snow, humidity, and even salt spray.
-You can see why teak wood is a top choice for outdoor chairs, tables, and other furniture.
+You can see why teak wood is a top choice for outdoor sofas, chairs, tables, and other furniture.

 However, teak wood changes color over time — the golden honey color weathers into a sliver-gray patina.
 Humidity, changes in lighting, and dampness can all speed up this transformation.